haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  Skills Medicine +7, Persuasion +3, Religion +4 Senses passive Perception 13
 Languages any two languages
 Challenge 2 (450 XP)
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 401

 Actions
 Multiattack.
 The scout makes two melee attacks or two ranged attacks.